sapegin/washingcode-book/manuscript/100_Code_style.md

 ## Tabs or spaces

+Whether to use tabs or spaces to indent code is one of the oldest programming arguments.
+I used to advocate for tabs for many years: since tabs are designed for indentation, why use 2 or 4 spaces to mimic them?

-It doesn’t matter, as long as we have a linter or autoformatter to make it right automatically.
-With modern code editors, there’s no difference, and most of the time, I don’t even know whether a project uses spaces or tabs.
+However, tooling has improved significantly in recent years, so it no longer matters, as long as we have a linter or autoformatter to handle it automatically.
+With modern code editors, there’s no difference in developer experience, and most of the time, I don’t even know whether a project uses spaces or tabs.

 I> We talk about linters in the [Lint your code](#linting) chapter and about code formatters in [Autoformat your code](#formatting) chapter.